 My approach and how I work

-To help you in deciding whether or not you might be interested in working with me, I’ve outlined below some of the key principles that guide how I work.
+To help you to decide whether you might be interested in working with me, I’ve outlined below some of the key principles that guide how I work.
 The counselling and coaching pages on this site provide more detail of how I work in practice and my fees.
 If you like what you read then please get in touch to discuss how we might work together.

 Successful therapy and coaching are built on partnership.
 I’ve been a therapist and coach for a long time, but that doesn’t mean that I can know immediately what will be helpful for you.
 I’ll aim to reach a clear agreement or contract with you about how we work that’s based on your needs and choices and what I can provide.
 I’ll also aim to work in a way that respects and values any differences between us, including those that arise from our different experiences and cultural backgrounds.